Ovarian Cancer Treatment

 Fertility preservation

-One significant consequence of undergoing surgery to remove the ovaries is that women are left unable to conceive a child.
+One significant consequence of undergoing surgery to remove the ovaries is that patients are left unable to conceive a child.
 While such a course of treatment may be necessary to protect a patient’s life, Washington University oncologists at Siteman also recognize that it can be devastating for women who still hope to have children.